-- How many vacations you take in a year
+- How many vacations you take in one year

 - New car

-are the very definitions of a successful person.
-Where this list contains many positive things it lacks something important; heart and soul of any kind.
-Now don’t misunderstand me and assume I don’t think you should strive for the things on this top list.
-I am only stating that there should be more to success than material wealth or power.
-After all we have not mentioned anything that has abstract value.
-Something that would feed your soul or uplift you spiritually.
+Where this list contains many positive things, it lacks something important; heart and soul, of any kind.
+Now don’t misunderstand me and assume I don’t think you should strive for the things on this list.
+No, I’m only stating that there should be more to success than material wealth or power.
+After all, we have not mentioned anything that has an abstract value that would feed your soul or uplift you spiritually.

-You can be the wealthiest person alive or have the greatest mind, but there is still a void and it will never be filled with the list above.
-Take for example:
+You can be the wealthiest person alive or have the greatest mind and yet have an emptiness or void if you are merely following the list above.
+Take, for example: